chiabingxuan/DSA3101-Group-Project/README.md

 #### 5.3.1 Creating Tableau Visualisations
 We create [Tableau dashboards](https://chiabingxuan.github.io/DSA3101-Group-Project/) to visualise how travel patterns vary throughout the day.
 This is done by taking various scenarios into consideration - dashboard filters such as "Bus Number", "Starting Bus Stops", "Weather" and "Exam" are incorporated into our visualisations.

+##### 5.3.1.1 General Peak Hours
 From the graph, we note that a typical day's rush hours range from 10 am to 2 pm, where the number of trips remain consistently above 500.
 The number of bus trips peaks at approximately 11 am, during the lunch break.

+##### 5.3.1.2 Individual Bus Services
-The degree of usage of each bus service (A1, A2, D1, D2) also varies in a similar way throughout the day, with D1 being significantly less utilised than the others.
+The usage of each bus service (A1, A2, D1, D2) also varies in a similar way throughout the day, with D1 being much less utilised than the others.
+This is most likely because D1 services fewer bus stops, and thus a smaller area of the campus.

+In addition, each of the usages of A1, A2 and D1 peaks at two separate time periods (11 am and 1 pm - 2 pm).
+Evidently, students have a greater need to commute from one place to another, both before and after their lunch.

+In comparison, the ridership for bus service D2 peaks at 11 am only.
+This could be accounted for by the fact that D2 services University Town (UTown), unlike A1 and A2:
+- For students who commute to UTown right before the lunchtime period, they may be more inclined to stay there for longer periods of time, given that there are a larger variety of amenities available in the area.
+- Students may be travelling to UTown in order to access bus service 96, which goes to Clementi MRT Station - they have no intention of subsequently travelling to other bus stops within campus.

+Hence, there is no notable peak in ridership for D2 in the early afternoon.
+Although D1 also services UTown, it is a significantly less popular bus service than D2 - figures associated with D1 should be treated with less weightage than other bus services.

+##### 5.3.1.3 Day of Week
+During the weekend (Saturday - Sunday), peak hours occur later in the day, at around 1 pm.
+This is a rightwards shift in comparison to weekdays (Monday - Friday), when the busiest hours range from 11 am - 12 pm.
+This may be attributed to the differences in the purpose of travel, between weekdays and weekends.
+Unlike weekdays, schedules for weekends consist of fewer classes and more college activities for leisure, with events beginning later in the day.
+On Saturdays and Sundays, students travel on campus to attend these recreational activities, instead of going for classes.
+Consequently, they begin their commute closer to midday, pushing peak hours to around 1 pm.

+##### 5.3.1.4 Exam Period
+Consider the bus trips starting from "Kent Ridge MRT / Opp Kent Ridge MRT"

 #### 5.3.2 Creating Origin-Destination Matrix

 #### 5.3.3 Creating Timelapses
 In `make_timelapses_for_travel_patterns.py`, we use `folium` to create timelapses that outline the travel patterns over a 16 hour period (7 am - 11 pm).
 The following timelapses were created and saved under `visualisations/timelapses/`: